jiaoboxuan/risk_attitude/README.md

-# risk_attitude
+# `individual_risk_attitude`
-Code file for ECON 21160 Problem Set 7 at the University of Chicago
+Code file for ECON 21160 Problem Set 7 at the University of Chicago, for Professor Glenn Harrison.

 ## Instructions
-There are many files in this folder.
+There are many folders and files in this folder.
 Do not be overwhelmed.
 Only a few are relevant.
 Sorting the files by type will make your life easier.
-- `ECON 21160 Problem Set 7.pdf` is my written response to this assignment.
-That is THE most important file.
+- `ECON 21160 Problem Set 7.pdf` is in `homework_files/homework_responses`.
+It is my written response to this assignment.
-- `homework-victor.do` is the Do file.
+- `homework-victor.do` is in `code` folder.
+It is the Do file.
 This is the second most important file.
-- `homework-victor.log` and `homework-victor.smcl` are the log files that Dr. Harrison requested.
+- `homework-victor.log` and `homework-victor.smcl` are in `outputs/log`.
+They are log files that were requested as part of the assignment submission.
-- `homework-victor.pdf` is the PDF exported version of the log file.
+- `homework-victor.pdf`, also in `outputs/log`, is the PDF exported version of the log file.

 The `.tex` and `.png` files are used in compiling the written responses.
 Do not delete them.
 The `.dta` files are, obviously, used in building regressions.

-The rest of the files are irrelevant.